denkovarik/Battle-Tanks/README.md

 # Battle Tanks

 ## Description
 Welcome to Battle-Tanks.
-This repo has been adapted from the CSC 340 Indroduction to Software Engineering course project at The South Dakota School of Mines and Technology for educational purposes.
+This repo has been adapted from a project devemoped for the CSC 340 Indroduction to Software Engineering course at The South Dakota School of Mines and Technology for educational purposes.
 In this repo, there is a project called "projectx".
 This is a platform that supports multiple tanks battling each other on a field.
 Developers can write and program tanks to play on this field.
 In addition,